tanoManzo/notes/nih/NCBI/DNABERT pre-trained Bidirectional Encoder Representations from Transformers model for DNA-language in genome 1.md

 ### DNABERT-Prom effectively predicts proximal and core promoter regions

-Predicting [[gene promoters]] is one of the most challenging bioinformatics' problems.
+Predicting [[gene promoters 1]] is one of the most challenging bioinformatics' problems.
 We began by evaluating our pre-trained model on identifying proximal promoter regions.
 To fairly compare with existing tools with different sequence length settings, we fine-tuned two models, named DNABERT-Prom-300 and DNABERT-Prom-scan, using human [[TATA 1]] and non-TATA promoters of 10 000 bp length, from Eukaryotic Promoter Database (EPDnew) (Dreos et al., 2013).

 ![[Pasted image 20231126120407.png]]